 - Undeclared Advising Program Office

-6. Do some academic planning for the majors you’re interested in keeping in mind:
+Do some academic planning for the major(s) you are interested in.

 - Department Requirements & Electives

 - Organization of Courses by Your Class view this information.
 The Academic Guidebooks are available for each class year.

 - Semester Course planning should include 4 courses each semester for your 1st & 2nd year

 - Semester Course planning should include 5 courses each semester for your 3rd & 4th year